 Find Cheap Auto Insurance Quotes in Your Area

 A DUI in Pennsylvania — driving under the influence of alcohol or other drugs — is a serious offense that carries substantial legal penalties.
-If you're caught driving above the legal blood alcohol limit of .08, you may face a suspended license, fines and even jail time.
-The consequences for a DUI in PA also increase based on how much alcohol is in your blood and how many DUIs you have previously received.
+If you're caught driving above the legal blood alcohol limit of 0.08, you may face a suspended license, fines and even jail time.
+The consequences for a DUI in Pennsylvania also increase based on how much alcohol is in your blood and how many DUIs you have previously received.

 DUI penalties in Pennsylvania